cgmb/guardonce/README.md

 `once2guard.py -r "source_directory"`

 ## Caveats:
-There are a few sorts of repositories that could difficult to convert with guardonce.
+There are a few sorts of repositories that could be difficult to convert with guardonce.
 If you have inconsistent include guard conventions, defining the expected `guardSymbol` may be tedious.
 If you've indented your include guards, that may be a problem as well.
 Additionally, if you use a mixture of include